The latest Magecart attack sees up to 20,000 online retailers breached

-It doesn’t stop there; researchers recently discovered that Magecart groups are also compromising creative ad script tags to leverage digital ad networks to generate traffic to their skimmers on thousands of sites at once.
+It does not stop there; researchers recently discovered that Magecart groups are also compromising creative ad script tags to leverage digital ad networks to generate traffic to their skimmers on thousands of sites at once.
 Its recent research shows that Magecart now makes up 17 percent of all malicious advertisements.

 Only recently, the PCI Security Standards Council and the Retail and Hospitality Information Security and Analysis Center (ISAC) issued a joint warning regarding the growing threat of online skimming attacks, such as those perpetrated by Magecart.

 Magecart breaches can be difficult to detect as many companies remain unaware that they have been compromised by attackers.
 New research by security vendor SonicWall reports that, on average, it takes 228 days for online retailers to identify a breach.